hkstm/MusEx/backend/README.md

 sudo docker exec -i $(sudo docker ps -a | grep mongoinstance | awk '{print $1}') sh -c 'mongorestore --authenticationDatabase admin --username root --password example --archive' < $(find ~ -type d -name VU.InfoVis2021 2> /dev/null)/backend/mongodb/db.dump
 ```

-The db_unmodified_csvs.dump is a replacement for the original kaggle csv's.
-After you loaded this dump into mongodb you can do:
+The db_unmodified_csvs.dump is a replacement for the original kaggle csv's. ***After you loaded this dump into mongodb you can do*** (the commands above use the more generic name db.dump):

 ```
 from mongodb import MongoAccess